Common preperiodic points for quadratic polynomials: Basic examples

 \section{Basic examples}

 Let $f_c(z) = z^2 + c$, for $c \in \C$.
 Note that

 for every pair, because the sets always contain the point at $\infty$.
 Here we provide a few simple examples, illustrating some of the ideas that appear in our proof of Theorem \ref{preperbound}.
-We also explain the known result \eqref{known equivalence}.
+Recall that the \emph{filled Julia set} of $f_c$ is